-Wildlife Photography On The BC Coast

-A Comprehensive Guide
+Wildlife Photography On The BC Coast A Comprehensive Guide

-Version 4 (2024)
+Version 5 (2025)

 his guide was produced to assist you in preparing for your BC coastal photo tour with Natural Art Images.
 It is intended as a helpful supplement to the information you have (or will) receive in your Trip Bible and, as such, may overlap on some of the same topics.
-Any conditions or constraints that are completely specific (or unique to) your trip - and that could impact on your gear choice - will be covered in your Trip Bible.
+Any conditions or constraints that are completely specific or unique to your trip - and that could impact on your gear choice - will be covered in the Trip Bible for your particular photo tour.